Shaheer02/World-Happiness-Report-2021-Analysis/README.md

 ## Team Members

-- Karel Joshua: Hi, I am a second year computer science major!
+- Karel Joshua: I wish to visualize the happiness level across the globe and then further know the reason for the distribution.
-- Kaitlyn : A 3rd year biology major
+- Kaitlyn : A 3rd year biology major.
+I would like to look at the specific correlations with different factor contributing to different happiness levels
-- Shaheer: I am a first year, heading into second year, computer science major
+- Shaheer: I am a first year, heading into second year, computer science major.
+I would like to look at the changes to the happiness of regions as a result of covid-19

 ## References